 The two parties may by mutual agreement also apply for proceedings to be suspended without giving reasons or in order to enable them to try and reach an agreement or settlement or to submit to mediation or arbitration.
 Proceedings may not be suspended for more than 60 days or until the mediation is completed (Article 19(4) and Article 415 of the Civil Procedure Law).

-Special mention must be made of applications for legal aid.
-In order to prevent the right to an action being prescribed or either party being denied the right to a trial due to expiry of the time period, the court, at its own motion or at the request of the parties, may order the period to be suspended until there is a decision on whether or not to grant legal aid, or there is a provisional appointment of a lawyer and court representative in cases where legal representation is either mandatory or required in the interests of justice.
-An order may be made by the court of its own motion or on application by the parties, provided that the application was made within the time periods laid down in the civil procedure legislation.
+1. If the application is made when the proceedings are already under way, in order to prevent the right to an action being prescribed or either party being denied the right to a trial due to expiry of the time period, the legal counsel or the administrative body, of its own motion or at the request of the parties, may order the period to be suspended until there is a decision on whether or not to grant legal aid, or there is a provisional appointment of a lawyer and court representative in cases where legal representation is either mandatory or required in the interests of justice, provided that the application was made within the time periods laid down in the civil procedure legislation.

 In general, a party who fails to comply with a time period or deadline loses the right to perform the action in question (Article 136 of the Civil Procedure Law).
 Some of the most significant examples are as follows:

 Where a party is informed that the deadline for a particular action has expired, prompting the start of the next procedural stage, or where a party’s submission or application is rejected on the grounds that it is out of time, the party may appeal against the decision.
 This is the case, for example, if the defence to a claim is rejected on the grounds that it was submitted after the deadline.